dotnet/coreclr/Documentation/project-docs/contributing.md

 Contributor License Agreement
 =============================

 You must sign a [.NET Foundation Contribution License Agreement (CLA)](http://cla2.dotnetfoundation.org) before your PR will be merged.
 This a one-time requirement for projects in the .NET Foundation.
-You can read more about [Contribution License Agreements (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) on wikipedia.
+You can read more about [Contribution License Agreements (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

 However, you don't have to do this up-front.
 You can simply clone, fork, and submit your pull-request as usual.